IM Sports Participant Manual

 Any games that are found to have had ineligible players checked in will be forfeited by the offending team.

-Intramural Sports and Campus Recreation reserves the right to check on the eligibility of players at any time.
+Intramural Sports and Spartan Recreation reserve the right to check on the eligibility of players at any time.

 C. Ineligible Players

 - Any player not listed on the official team roster online at IMLeagues.com and/or on the scoresheet at the time of the contest (after 2-week sign up period ends).

 - Any player on the official team roster with incomplete information including full name, student ID number, and email.

 - Any player without his/her valid Tower ID card for an intramural activity/contest.